 Why do we age?

 This question has bothered scientists for millennia.
-There are now two main theories: Modern programmed aging theories say that we are purposely designed to age because living too long produced an evolutionary disadvantage.
-Older non-programmed aging theories say we age because living longer did not produce an evolutionary advantage and therefore we never evolved better ways to deal with natural deteriorative processes.
+There are now two main theory classes: Modern programmed aging theories say that we are purposely designed to age because limiting individual lifespan produces an evolutionary advantage for a species population.
+Older non-programmed aging theories say we age because living longer did not produce a net evolutionary advantage and therefore organisms never evolved better ways to deal with natural deteriorative processes.
 These "evolutionary" theories are based on different modifications to details of Darwin's survival-of-the-fittest concept.
 Both theories explain why different mammal species have such different lifespans but they differ greatly in their predictions as to the nature of biological aging mechanisms and consequently the best ways to attempt to treat or prevent age-related diseases and conditions.
 Although for decades programmed aging in humans was thought to be impossible and medical researchers therefore followed non-programmed theories, new theories and experimental discoveries favor programmed aging.
-This exciting development offers the possibility of finding radically new ways to prevent and treat diseases caused primarily by aging such as cancer, heart disease, and stroke.
+This exciting development offers the possibility of finding radically new ways to prevent and treat diseases caused primarily by aging such as cancer, Alzheimer's disease, heart disease, and stroke.
 This site is intended to provide information and resources describing these developments.